praj-mkdir/SecureVault/docs/LEARNINGS.md

 - Note: In java/Spring, we cannot modify the original request headers, meaning they are immutable.
 - That why we set the mdc and all.
 For debugging all we return the response with traceId

+## Swagger And Documentation
+- OpenAPI Specification - It defines a standardized format for describing the API's comprehensively
+- Swagger - tool used to implement the OpenAPI specification
+  - It is open source framework used for desigining, building, documenting and consuming RESTful API's,
+  - It provides standardized way of describe the structure of an API, make it easier understand and integrate
+  - (SpringFox) --It is java library integrate the swagger with springboot application, it automatically generates documentation from spring controllers and models
+  - Springdoc OpenAPI is an alternative to springfox, it is desgined to generate API documentation from springboot applications using the OpenAPI 3 spec

 ## Aspect oriented programming